The 32D 'Red Arrow' Veteran Association

 U.S. Army Signal Corps photograph, from U.S. Official Pictures of the World War.

-Description: Description: Description: Description: Description: Description: Description: 126-2
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: 126-2

-Soldiers of the 2D Battalion, 126TH Inf., 32D Division, assembling in a wheatfield prepatory to an attack near Coutmont, 1 Aug.
+Soldiers of the 2D Battalion, 126TH Inf., 32D Division, assembling in a wheat field prepatory to an attack near Coutmont, 1 Aug.
 1918.

 The situation was now such that the commander of the 6th French Army thought it probable that a consolidated advance could break through.
 Such an advance was ordered to begin on the morning of 2 August.
 The German resistance was not as stubborn as it had been over the last few days.
 As a result, the 32D Division advanced rapidly.
 The pursuit was continued to a line north of the village of Dravegny, which the 32D reached by nightfall, after an advance of about 6 km.